datalad/datalad-dataverse/docs/source/settingup.rst

 Getting started
 ^^^^^^^^^^^^^^^

+.. admonition:: Tutorial

+   For detailed instructions, please refer to the :ref:`tutorial`.

 The ``datalad-dataverse`` software allows publishing a DataLad dataset to a Dataverse instance.
+First you have to create an empty Dataverse dataset with a dedicated DOI, which will be used in the code below (see how to do this in the :ref:`tutorial`).

-First ensure that your dataset is packaged as a DataLad dataset:
+Next, ensure that your dataset is packaged as a DataLad dataset:

 .. code-block:: bash